Major Boobage: Plot

-Gerald and Kenny are told by the woman's father, who is the kingdom ruler, that they must battle at the Breastriary in Nippopolis.
-Back in reality, a large audience is watching Gerald and Kenny fight at the playground (still believing themselves to be in the fantasy world), shocking Sheila and embarrassing Kyle.
-Gerald makes a public apology with an indignant Sheila by his side and lifts the ban on cats.
-He tells his audience that it is not the fault of cats, as the cats only produce urine, while people actively choose to use it.
+Kenny and Gerald battle in a gladiatorial arena, which in reality turns out to be a playground sandbox.
+Ashamed of his behavior, Gerald makes a public apology with an indignant Sheila by his side and lifts the ban on cats.
+He tells his audience that it is not the fault of cats, as the cats only produce urine, while people choose to use it.

 Cartman says he has learned that beings cannot be deprived of their freedom.
 Upon hearing this, Kyle then asks Cartman whether he does not notice a similarity between the recent happenings and anything else in history (alluding to the holocaust), but Cartman sees none.
-The boys then find Kenny, sniffing a flower, believing that he is getting "high on life", but Kenny then starts rapidly sniffing a handful of flowers and is transported back to his drug-induced fantasy world, much to his friends' horror.
+The boys see Kenny sniffing flowers and are relieved that he is off the cheese, but then realize that he is getting high from the pollen.
+Kenny races through the fantasy world in a Trans Am with the woman at his side.